 The best way to go about this would be to set up automated email sequences or a text message system that updates candidates on the latest developments regarding their job applications.

-An interview process lets you know your candidates better and understand whether they’re a good fit for the job role.
-Setting up a structured interview process is really essential in this case.
+Interviewing lets you know your candidates better and understand whether they’re a good fit for the job role.
+This is why setting up a structured interview process is really essential.

-Talk to your hiring manager and set up a smooth interviewing process.
+Talk to your hiring manager and set up a smooth video interviewing process.
 Avoid repetitive interviews with different sets of people.
-It doesn’t matter whether it’s an online video interview or an in-person one, make sure you’re respecting the candidate’s time and informing them about what to expect.
+Make sure you’re respecting the candidate’s time and informing them what to expect.

-Candidates really don’t like useless buzzwords like a ninja or a rockstar in a job description.
+Candidates really don’t like useless buzzwords like ninja or rockstar in a JD.
 If you’re wondering where all those great ninjas are, they’re probably skipping your job description!

-Candidates prefer to be approached via email because it can be checked at their leisure.
+Candidates mostly prefer to be approached via email because they can check it at their leisure.
 We’ve created several recruiting email templates that you can use to approach potential candidates and clients.

 Did a candidate apply for a job with your agency?
 Awesome!
 Now, you have a responsibility to—

-- Send an acknowledgement message to the candidate either by email, phone call or SMS
+- Send an acknowledgment message to the candidate either by email, phone call, or SMS

 - If there is a vacancy, let them know

-- If the candidate is not a good match, politely reject them (we have an email template for this too!)
-Access here: Sample rejection emails recruiters can send candidates.
+- If the candidate is not a good match, politely send them a rejection email

 - If a candidate gets shortlisted, communicate the next steps in the process very clearly

-- Help them be prepared about what’s coming next
+- Help them be prepared for what’s coming next

-Updating candidates frequently about their status leads to a better candidate experience!
+Updating candidates frequently about their status leads to a better candidate experience.
 Sending an email doesn’t take a lot of time.
-If you use great email templates & have a good Applicant Tracking System, you can allocate just 15 minutes every day to do this like a pro.
+If you use great email templates and have a good applicant tracking system, you can allocate just a few minutes every day to do this like a pro.

-Also, there should be a dedicated person that a candidate can reach out to when they’re facing any problems.
-Usage of chatbots on your website also makes a huge difference when it comes to faster communication.
+There should also be a dedicated person that a candidate can reach out to when they’re facing any problems.
+The usage of chatbots on your website also makes a huge difference when it comes to faster communication.

-That’s how long a candidate will take to read your job ad!
+That’s how long a candidate will take to read your job advertisement.

-Spelling mistakes are nothing but embarrassments.
+Spelling mistakes are nothing but embarrassment.
 They happen when you are in a hurry or fail to proofread, and that’s okay.
-You can avoid spelling mistakes by using free tools like Grammarly.
+You can avoid spelling mistakes by using free tools like Grammarly or Hemingway.

 The summary doesn’t have to be long.
-A few, high-quality sentences are enough for the candidate to make a decision.
+A few, high-quality sentences are enough for the candidate to make the decision.